Central Appalachian Astronomy Club

 Good Hope Observatory

 The Good Hope Observatory is owned and operated by Joe Gonzalez, President of the Central Appalachian Astronomy Club, who are partners in education with many Educational Institutions.
 The Observatory is available to anyone interested in astronomy and education including but not limited to science clubs, amateur astronomers, and educators.
-Arrangements for project or visitations can be made by contacting Joe Gonzalez at (304) 626-5012 or you can email the webmaster
+Arrangements for project or visitations can be made by contacting Joe Gonzalez at (304) 669-3555.

 The Observatory is located in southern Harrison County in the community of Good Hope, WV, on US Rt.
 19, about 10 miles south of Clarksburg.
 This offers a good dark sky location.
 Coordinates of the observatory site: